nagdevAmruthnath/Predictive-Maintenance/README.md

 [2] Amruthnath, Nagdev, and Tarun Gupta.
 "Fault class prediction in unsupervised learning using model-based clustering approach."
 In Information and Computer Technologies (ICICT), 2018 International Conference on, pp. 5-12.
 IEEE, 2018.

+[3] Amruthnath, N., & Gupta, T. (2019, March).
+Fault Diagnosis using Clustering.
+What Statistical Test to use for Hypothesis Testing?, Journal reference: Machine Learning and Applications: An International Journal (MLAIJ), Vol 6 Issue 1 (pp. 17-33)

+[4] Amruthnath N, Gupta T (2019) Factor Analysis in Fault Diagnostics Using Random Forest.
+Ind Eng Manage 8: 278.

 ## Disclaimer
 This is a tutorial for performing fault detection using machine learning.
 You this code at your own risk.
 I do not gurantee that this would work as shown below.
 If you have any suggestions please branch this project.